tgalske/mrtg/src/pages/about/index.md

 ---
 Howdy.
 My name is Tyler and I'm a senior at [Marist College](https://www.marist.edu/) where I study computer science.
 I'm looking for full-time employment as a software engineer following my graduation in May, 2019.

-The best way to reach me is through email at alpha@bravo.
+The best way to contact me is through email at alpha@bravo.

 ```
 alpha = tyler.galske1